aleksaro/digital-image-processing-intro/digital-image-processing/README.rst

 TDT4195 :: Digital Image Processing
 ===================================

-This directory contains information for getting started with the assignments in the digital image processing part of the `NTNU`_ course `TDT4195`_.
+This directory contains information for getting started with the assignments in the digital image processing part of the `NTNU`_ course `TDT4195 - Visual Computing Fundamentals`_.

-Assignments can be completed in the programming language of your choice, however, it might be a good idea to select one that supports matrix and image processing operations.
-The computers at the computer lab support `Python`_ and `MATLAB`_.
+Assignments can be completed in the programming language of your choice, however, it may be a good idea to select one that support matrix and image processing operations.
+The computers in the computer lab support `Python`_ and `MATLAB`_.

-The following Python packages are installed on the computer lab:
+The following Python packages are installed on the lab computers:

 +-----------------+------------------------------------------------------------------------------------+
 | Library         | Function                                                                           |